Canada Post, union set to return to bargaining table as OT ban continues

-Canada Post and the union representing 55,000 of its workers are set to head back to the bargaining table this week as an overtime ban remains in effect.
+Canada Post and the union representing 55,000 of its workers are set to head back to the bargaining table as an overtime ban remains in effect.

-The Canadian Union of Postal Workers says the Crown corporation has proposed continuing talks on Wednesday.
+The Canadian Union of Postal Workers says the Crown corporation proposed continuing talks today.

 It says Canada Post plans to respond to proposals the union presented on Sunday.